FunMetJoel/Programming-2IP90-Game/backlog.md

 # Topics of chocice:
 1. Pathfinding algorithm
-2. Mastering git
-3. Procedural generation of the obstacles (Perlin noise)
+2. Procedural generation of the obstacles (Perlin noise)
+3. Mastering git

 ## Rendering the game
+1. The application should render sprites to the screen
+2. Things on the front should be rendered for thing in the background
+3. The camera should be able to move around

+## Launching the game
-1. Start the application, click "New Game" button and the game field will launch and the game will start.
+4. Start the application, click "New Game" button and the game field will launch and the game will start.
-2. If we have time, we can add different difficulties, difficulty menu will appear after pressing "New Game".
+5. If we have time, we can add different difficulties, difficulty menu will appear after pressing "New Game".

 ## Movement of the opponents
 1. After the game launches, opponents try to catch the player and end the game, using a pathfinding algotithm.